sports-man/insurance-management-system/README.md

 - If customer likes any policy, then they can apply for it.
 - When customer will apply for any policy, it will go into pending status, admin can approve it.
 - Customer can check status of his policy under history section
 - Customer can ask question from admin.
+- Can answer customer question

 ---